ashe-juniper/tangerine-pie/README.md

                     // not the server's.
     });

+    // At this point, you can now join the world by doing the following from the main menu in-game:
+    // 1.
+Press `Multiplayer`.
+    // 2.
+Press `Direct Connect`.
+    // 3.
+Type `localhost` as the server IP.
+    // 4.
+Press `Connect` to join the server.

     // There are a few QoL functions as well, such as: client.reconnect("Your server's passphrase"); // Reconnect to the server client.reconnect(25565); // Also works by port